Darakhshanmughal/atm-projct/README.md

-# atm-projct
+# cli-number-guessing
-this is a simple atm project.
+this is cli based number guessing game